-For many students, going to university will be the first time living away from home and this can often be a daunting process, but this is also the first time you will truly feel freedom!
+For many students, moving to London and going to university will be the first time living away from home and this can often be a daunting process, but this is also the first time you will truly feel freedom!
 You might be moving into university halls or a house near to campus, either way, you will be living independently and you won’t have to worry about nagging parents or bickering with siblings anymore.
 But you’re about to join a new family, a family of students all living a very similar experience to yourself.

 Living with a group of strangers at university is the perfect way to socialise and meet like-minded people from all walks of life.
 You’ll get to know your new flatmates sooner than you know and very quickly they will become your family away from home.
 You will grow together as you go on your journey and you will learn invaluable life skills through living independently that will set you up for life.

 That being said, living with a group of strangers is not always easy and once the excitement of moving in and Fresher’s week comes to an end, this is when your real university experience will begin.
 Whether you get on with your flatmates will have a big impact on your experience and your studies, but as long as you make an effort to stay positive, be friendly and understanding and create an inclusive environment it will be easy to maintain good relationships and have fun.

 How To Be The Best Roommate